-Fish is so nutritious; experts recommend eating at least two servings of fish per week.
+Fish is nutritious; experts recommend eating at least two servings of fish per week.
 However, rising pollution has converted these nutritional powerhouses into mercury poisoning threats.

-Research conducted from 1998 to 2005 showed that 25% of the fishes caught in the mainstreams of the USA contained high levels of mercury, which is pretty alarming.
+Research conducted from 1998 to 2005 showed that 25% of the fish caught in the mainstreams of the USA contained high levels of mercury, which is pretty alarming.
 Mercury, even in small amounts, is harmful to humans, especially pregnant women and growing kids.

 So, Who’s The Winner?